What is “Confirmation?”

 How do we equip and prepare parents?

-During the meeting time each week, parents will be able to ask questions and get clarifications about the lessons.
+Pastor Duerr will meet with parents every week to review previous week’s lessons, and to present the material for the next week’s lesson.
+During the meeting time each week, parents will be able to ask questions and get clarification about the lessons.

 Then parents will spend time developing ways they can teach the lesson in their own home, with an eye towards living differently as a response to this information.